talpor/django-dashing/docs/getting-started.rst

    to view the dummy dashboard.

-To create a custom dashboard you need create a ``dashing-config.js`` file in the static directory and optionally a custom ``dashing/dashboard.html`` template file.
+To create a custom dashboard you need to create a ``dashing-config.js`` file in the static directory and a custom ``dashing/dashboard.html`` template file.
+This is optional.

 Django Settings
 -----------